tjhallum/GPT-3-Q_and_A-Bot/README.md

 # Quick-and-Dirty GPT-3 Q&A Bot

+This is a simple implementation of GPT-3 in Python to power a Q&A-style style chatbot.

+To kick the tires on this implementation yourself, follow these steps:

 1. Create an OpenAI account: https://beta.openai.com/signup

 2. Create a new Python conda environment for your GPT-3 project